petri-labs/mokita/cmd/querygen/README.md

 # Querygen

-This package contains code for generating osmosis GRPC queries, and queryproto logic.
+This package contains code for generating mokita GRPC queries, and queryproto logic.

 It recursively searches the proto directory for `query.yml` files, and then builds generated grpc, cli and proto wrapping code.

 ## Running it

-This should be run in the osmosis root directory, as either:
+This should be run in the mokita root directory, as either:

 ```bash
 make run-querygen